A Metabolism, Diabetes and Weight Program

 - Consider the eligibility requirements (link to BMI calculator, Diabetes Canada)

-- Book a “Meet and Greet Visit” to check if you are eligible for consideration for the program.
-You can phone for an appointment or book your appointment online (see info in the footer area at the very bottom of the page).
+- It starts with an Inquiry Phone Call to discuss if you may be eligible for consideration for the program.
+You can just phone or you can use the online calendar to book a specific time for your call (see info in the footer area at the very bottom of the page).

 Experiences of an MD offering a lower-carb or ketogenic way of eating in their practices (there is no one best diet, each person has their own needs and choices):